 IMRT was estimated to cost \$21,050, based on delivery of 39 fractions and CPT codes for office consultation, IMRT treatment planning and delivery, immobilization and beam modifying devices, dosimetry calculations, port films, and a special physics consultation and treatment procedure.
 The base case cost estimate was a "blended" rate based on differential payments to hospitals and free-standing radiation therapy centers; two-thirds of IMRT cases were assumed to occur in hospitals, with the remaining one-third of treatment in free-standing centers, based on expert opinion.
-Androgen deprivation therapy (as a 6-month adjunct to IMRT for intermediate risk patients) was estimated to cost \$8,034 based on 2 injections of Leuprolide®, daily Casodex®, and associated office visits and monitoring of liver function tests.
+Androgen deprivation therapy (as a 6-month adjunct to IMRT for intermediate risk patients) was estimated to cost \$8,034 based on 2 injections of leuprolide, daily bicalutamide, and associated office visits and monitoring of liver function tests.

-Active surveillance costs were estimated at \$643 in the first year based on codes for quarterly visits and PSA tests as well as biopsy.
-Surveillance costs for years in which biopsies would not be performed would total \$392.
-Post-treatment monitoring costs were estimated to be \$196 annually, based on physician visits for PSA testing every 6 months.
+Active surveillance costs were estimated at \$995 in the first year based on codes for quarterly visits and PSA tests as well as biopsy.
+Surveillance costs (PSA tests and visits) for subsequent years would total \$300, as only bi-annual physician visits were assumed after the first year.
+Post-treatment monitoring costs were estimated to be \$248 annually, based on physician visits for PSA testing every 6 months.